-Creating Nutrition Facts for Your ProductsBy Online Labels
+Creating Nutrition Fact Labels for Your Products

-You've spent countless hours using the best ingredients to create your food or drink.
+You've spent countless hours choosing the best ingredients to create your food or drink.
 But before it's ready to hit the shelves, there's one detail you can't forget to add – the nutrition label.

-Use a Nutritional Database
+Use A Nutritional Database